-If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or children's social care will be convened.
+If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and / or children's social care will be convened.
 Cases of suspected abuse will be referred to children's social care.

-The case manager will immediately discuss with the LADO, the nature, content and context of the allegation and agree on a course of action.
+The case manager will immediately discuss with the LADO, the nature, content and context of the allegation and agree a course of action.
 Where the case manager deems there to be an immediate risk to children or a criminal offence has been committed, the police will be contacted immediately.
-All discussions, agreed actions and communications will be recorded in writing using the staff member - cause for concern form.
+All discussions, agreed actions and communications will be recorded in writing using CPOMS.
 The LADO should be informed within one day of any allegations made to the case manager and any actions taken.